Car data collected by automobiles is awesome. Unfortunately, few owners know about it.

 In 2015 Congress responded to privacy concerns about EDR data — especially whether your car’s data could be used against you in court — with a law that makes it clear that data belongs to the car’s owner, not the auto company.

-Computer equipment operates in the background while the car is running.
+Computer equipment operates in the background during a car’s operation.
 Safety systems such as forward-collision warning and automatic emergency braking depend on computers and data.
 Features such as adaptive cruise control run via sensors as well.

 In the past, sensor-collected data stayed with the car.
 However, starting with GM’s OnStar system, data was transmitted to outside companies.
 Three-quarters of 44 auto brands provide wireless data connection in their 2018 model-year cars.
 This data collection allows corporate analysts to develop a detailed portrait of both car and driver — how it performs and whether drivers obey the law.